Amsterdam , 2014

 Photographer: Michel Claus

-In Pablo Picasso National Museum, Alicia Framis presented Room for Forbidden Books (2014), which takes on the aesthetics of a shipping crate to form a closed room with over a hundred books that have been forbidden at particular moments in time or in particular countries.
-Visitors are encouraged to take some time to read these forbidden works in the quiet and private confines of the room.
-By displaying such seemingly innocuous titles as Beatrix Potter’s The tale of Peter The Rabbit next to more outrightly challenging books like Karl Marx’s The Communist Manifesto, Framis underpins the problematic nature of the act of censoring.
-By encouraging the visitors acts of quiet ‘disobedience’, Framis brings to light the flexibility and resourcefulness of the mind’s ability to go beyond what is accepted and allowed, whilst showing the often absurd results of its actions in the inverse direction.
-What is the most important is what happens between the people sitting in this space.
+At the Pablo Picasso National Museum, Alicia Framis presented "Room for Forbidden Books" (2014), an installation designed like a shipping crate forming a closed room containing over a hundred books that have been banned at various times or in different countries.
+Visitors are invited to read these forbidden works in the quiet, private space.
+By juxtaposing seemingly innocent titles like Beatrix Potter's "The Tale of Peter Rabbit" with more provocative works such as Karl Marx's "The Communist Manifesto," Framis highlights the problematic nature of censorship.
+Through encouraging acts of quiet "disobedience," she illuminates the mind's capacity to transcend accepted boundaries while revealing the often absurd consequences of censorship.
+The most significant aspect of the installation is the interaction that occurs among people sharing this space.

-In Pablo Picasso National Museum, Alicia Framis presented Room for Forbidden Books (2014), which takes on the aesthetics of a shipping crate to form a closed room with over a hundred books that have been forbidden at particular moments in time or in particular countries.
-Visitors are encouraged to take some time to read these forbidden works in the quiet and private confines of the room.
-By displaying such seemingly innocuous titles as Beatrix Potter’s The tale of Peter The Rabbit next to more outrightly challenging books like Karl Marx’s The Communist Manifesto, Framis underpins the problematic nature of the act of censoring.
-By encouraging the visitors acts of quiet ‘disobedience’, Framis brings to light the flexibility and resourcefulness of the mind’s ability to go beyond what is accepted and allowed, whilst showing the often absurd results of its actions in the inverse direction.
-What is the most important is what happens between the people sitting in this space.
+At the Pablo Picasso National Museum, Alicia Framis presented "Room for Forbidden Books" (2014), an installation designed like a shipping crate forming a closed room containing over a hundred books that have been banned at various times or in different countries.
+Visitors are invited to read these forbidden works in the quiet, private space.
+By juxtaposing seemingly innocent titles like Beatrix Potter's "The Tale of Peter Rabbit" with more provocative works such as Karl Marx's "The Communist Manifesto," Framis highlights the problematic nature of censorship.
+Through encouraging acts of quiet "disobedience," she illuminates the mind's capacity to transcend accepted boundaries while revealing the often absurd consequences of censorship.
+The most significant aspect of the installation is the interaction that occurs among people sharing this space.